-Please study the information listed below, prior to starting any work on either the windrower or the table to determine whether the windrower lift-arm cylinders require changes.
-If changes are required, completing them at this point will result in savings of time in equipment setup.
+Please study the information listed on the following page prior to starting any work on either the windrower or the table to determine whether the windrower lift-arm cylinders require changes.
+If changes are required, completing them at this point will result in savings of dealer time in equipment setup.

-If your table setup requires that the lift arm float cylinders be swapped, proceed to LEVELING - Option 2 - Switch the Lift Arm Cylinders (Located in the Leveling Chapter in this manual).
-After completing the cylinder switch, return, and proceed from this point in the manual.
-If you determine that your table does NOT require swapping the lift arm float cylinders, proceed from this point.
+If your table setup requires that the lift arm float cylinders be swapped, proceed to LEVELING Option 2 - Switch the Lift Arm Cylinders (located in the Leveling chapter of this manual).
+After completion of the cylinder switch, return, and proceed from this point in the manual.
+If you determine that your table does NOT require the lift arm float cylinders to be switched around, proceed from this point.